lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

 It just uses the texture coordinates and multiples that colour by a base colour.
 This can be used to change the colour of the text to be rendered without the need of creating several texture files.
 Now that we have created the new pair of shaders we can use them in the `Renderer` class.
-But, before that, we will create a new interface named `IHud` that will contain all the elements that are to be displayed in the HUD.
+Before that, we create a new interface named `IHud` that will contain all the elements that are to be displayed in the HUD.
 This interface will also provide a default `cleanup` method.

 ```java
 package org.lwjglb.engine;